 Beautiful, Jim, you’re on Bettina do amazing work if somebody wanted to reach out and just find out a little more about what it is that you guys do where will they go?

 Thank you.
 Well, yeah, look, there’s our background is in healthcare.
-So it is in chiropractic care practices in Moreland Road, Brunswick West in Victoria, a lot of the work that we do, particularly we’ve applied a lot of what we focus on in healthcare and encouraged healthcare professionals and other teams.
-We do that through Lux consulting.
+So it is in chiropractic care practices in Moreland Road, Brunswick West in Victoria, a lot of the work that we do, particularly we’ve applied a lot of what we focus on in healthcare and encouraging healthcare professionals and other teams.
+We do that through Lux Consulting.

 Yeah, well done.
 Thanks, Jim.